 7.- Town Hall Llucmajor

-Next you will come to the square, Plaça d'Espanya, which is the very heart of the city.
+Next section of this audioguide, you will come to the square, Plaça d'Espanya, which is the very heart of the city.
 At the far end of the square is the Town Hall, or Ajuntament de Llucmajor (7).
 This eclectic-historicist building was created by Miquel Dalmau, in 1882.
 The lower section of the façade is clad in Majorcan marble.
 The upper part of the building boasts a clock and an octagonal zinc shrine, housing a bell, and crowned with a weather vane.

 8 y 9.- Café Colón and Bar Tabú

-Also worthy of note at this square are the façades of the Cafè Colón building (8) and the Bar Tabú (9), the former Town Hall.
+Also worthy of note in this audioguide at this square are the façades of the Cafè Colón building (8) and the Bar Tabú (9), the former Town Hall.
 The first of these buildings has Art Nouveau airs in its decoration and curved lines (as can be seen in the pediment, windows and other features).
 The second is eclectic in style, combining classical features with regionalist elements (bevelling in the masonry of the ground floor and the plant motif ornamentation on the windows, etc.).